cgm616/momi/content/sections/intermarriage.md

 {% end %}

 Like Gabe, Lara felt no pressure from her family to only date Jewish people or to only ever marry someone who is Jewish.
-In fact, Lara actively rejected stigmas against intermarriage, seeing it was just another way to divide society.
+In fact, Lara actively rejected stigmas against intermarriage, saying that it was just another way to divide society.
 She remarked that children of a Jew and a non-Jew might even benefit from their dual heritage by having a foot in the door for learning about multiple cultures.

 {% quote(name="Lara", millis=5102550, anchor=5102550) %}